Steve Harvey: 1990–2009: Move to television and film

-2010–2016; Family Feud and other ventures
+2010–2016: Family Feud and other ventures

 Harvey began hosting Family Feud in September 2010.
-The show has seen improved ratings under Harvey, and he has surpassed every previous Feud host to date in length of consecutive tenures.
-Harvey also hosts Celebrity Family Feud, where celebrities compete for a chance to donate up to $25,000 to their favorite charity.
+The show has seen improved ratings under him, and Harvey holds the longest tenure of any Family Feud host.
+He also hosts Celebrity Family Feud, where celebrities compete for a chance to donate up to $25,000 to their favorite charity.
 The show airs during the summer on ABC.

 In August 2011, on his radio show, Harvey called Cornel West and Tavis Smiley "Uncle Toms" because of their criticism of President Barack Obama.
 Harvey later apologized for using the phrase but maintained his criticism of West and Smiley.

 On August 2, 2012, Harvey performed his final stand-up act at the MGM Grand in Las Vegas, ending a 27-year career as a stand-up comedian.
 The two-hour performance was broadcast live on pay-per-view.

 The same year, Harvey debuted a self-titled syndicated talk show produced by Endemol and distributed by NBCUniversal Television Distribution at the NBC Tower in Chicago.

 In 2013, Harvey became the first double host nominated for a Daytime Emmy Award, receiving nominations for both Outstanding Talk Show Host and Outstanding Game Show Host.
 He was also honored with a star on the Hollywood Walk of Fame.
 The following year, Harvey launched a new dating website called Delightful.
 It is a joint venture with IAC with Harvey supplying articles and videos for the site.

 In December 2015, Harvey hosted the Miss Universe 2015 pageant in Las Vegas.
-Upon announcing the final results, he mistakenly named the first runner-up, Miss Colombia (Ariadna Gutiérrez) as the winner.
+Upon announcing the final results, he mistakenly named the first runner-up, Miss Colombia (Ariadna Gutiérrez) as the winner, as Harvey apparently mistook the envelope as the name of the final runner-up for that of the winner.
 A few minutes after she was crowned, Harvey announced that he had read the results incorrectly and that Miss Philippines (Pia Wurtzbach) was the new Miss Universe.
-He apologized to Wurtzbach outside the venue and later tweeted an apology to both contestants.
-Harvey also hosted the Miss Universe 2016 pageant in the Philippines on January 30, 2017, telling the Miss Universe Organization that he wanted to personally apologize to the Filipinos for the incident that occurred in the last Miss Universe pageant he hosted.
-He returned as host for the Miss Universe 2017 pageant in Las Vegas on November 26, 2017, the Miss Universe 2018 pageant in Thailand on December 17, 2018, the Miss Universe 2019 pageant on December 8, 2019 in Atlanta, Georgia, and the Miss Universe 2021 pageant in Israel on December 13, 2021.
+Harvey apologized to Wurtzbach outside the venue and later tweeted an apology to both contestants.
+He also hosted the Miss Universe 2016 pageant in the Philippines on January 30, 2017, telling the Miss Universe Organization that he wanted to personally apologize to the Filipinos for the incident that occurred during the last Miss Universe pageant he hosted.
+Harvey returned as host for the Miss Universe 2017 pageant in Las Vegas on November 26, 2017, the Miss Universe 2018 pageant in Thailand on December 17, 2018, the Miss Universe 2019 pageant in Atlanta, Georgia on December 8, 2019, and the Miss Universe 2021 pageant in Israel on December 13, 2021.
+During the 2019 pageant, he correctly announced Miss Philippines (Gazini Ganados) as the winner of the National Costume contest but Miss Malaysia (Shweta Sekhon) mistakenly thought she won.